 In and of itself, quick freezing meat and produce ensures a certain level of freshness and taste are maintained.
 It retards microbial growth as well as the natural chemical breakdown that all things in nature must eventually answer to.
 Having said that, the expeditious nature of freezing food at peak freshness means that the time elapsed from picking to packaging must be as little as possible.
 This means that food safety inspection must be done quickly and accurately.

 One of the greatest risks of contamination of food products comes from the manufacturing process itself.
 For example, blades and saws used in slaughterhouses can degrade over time, as can the strainers and other equipment used to process produce.
 Additionally, there’s no guarantee that the excavators and other farming equipment didn’t introduce any contaminants while extracting the produce from the earth.
 This means that metallic contaminants in food are a very real possibility.
-For this reason, are a staple of the production process.
+For this reason, metal detectors in the food industry are a staple of the production process.

 Installing metal detectors (to identify and flag any ferrous or non-ferrous contaminants at very small levels) as well as other types of detectors at critical control points throughout the manufacturing process is essential in the quick freezing process.